Is there a fee to order a card?

 How are Monthly Maintenance Fees charged on the Single Card Plan?

-With the Single Card plan, each card account is assessed a $9.95 MMF, but the MMF on each card account may be waived if that card account has received $1,000.00 in Direct Deposit(s) in the last 30-day billing cycle, which begins with the first load.
-For example, if you have a Betty Boop card, you will be charged a $9.95 MMF per 30-day billing cycle.
-However, if you receive over $1,000.00 in Direct Deposits to your Betty Boop card in the past 30-day billing cycle, you will not pay a fee for your Betty Boop card in the next billing cycle.
+With the Single Card plan, each card account is assessed a $9.95 MMF, but the MMF on each card account may be waived if that card account has received $1,000.00 in Direct Deposit(s) in the last 30-day period, which begins with the first load.
+For example, if you have a Betty Boop card, you will be charged a $9.95 MMF per 30-day period.
+However, if you receive over $1,000.00 in Direct Deposits to your Betty Boop card in the past 30-day period, you will not pay a fee for your Betty Boop card in the next billing cycle.
 MMF waivers for Direct Deposit are assessed per each card account.

 Managing Your Account